captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ---

 ## CHARLESETTA:
 Lord let me stop shakin’.
 Y’all want a taste?

+---

 On me.

-Calm my nerves.
+---

 They would’a killed that boy.

 ---